 for gaseous and liquid fuel domestic local space heaters, the average emissions of NOx of the three additional units are not more than 10% higher than the declared value;

-for luminous local space heaters and tube local space heaters the average seasonal space heating energy efficiency of the three additional units is not more than 10% lower than the declared value;
+for commercial local space heaters the average seasonal space heating energy efficiency of the three additional units is not more than 10% lower than the declared value;

-for luminous local space heaters and tube local space heaters the average emissions of NOx of the three additional units are not more than 10% higher than the declared value.
+for commercial local space heaters the average emissions of NOx of the three additional units are not more than 10% higher than the declared value.

 If the results referred to in point 4 are not achieved, the model shall be considered not to comply with this Regulation.